|

 Ralph Fletcher

 Seymour etching, Fourth Presbyterian Church, Chicago," 1916.
-Etching pulled
+Etching

-to Michigan Avenue and Delaware Place.
-They began building in 1912, and
+building and relocated to Michigan Avenue and Delaware Place.
+They began

-dedicated the new building in 1914.
-Ralph Fletcher Seymour etched this
+building in 1912, and dedicated the new building in 1914.
+Ralph Fletcher

-drawing in 1916, two years after the dedication.
-Signed in plate lower right
+Seymour etched this drawing in 1916, two years after the dedication.
+This

 "Ralph Fletcher Seymour MCMXVI."
 Signed in pencil, lower left: "To Dorothy